 Inertial Reference Unit (IRU), Inertial Navigation System (INS), and Attitude Heading Reference System (AHRS)

-IRUs are self-contained systems comprised of gyros and accelerometers that provide aircraft attitude (pitch, roll, and heading), position, and velocity information in response to signals resulting from inertial effects on system components.
+- IRUs are self-contained systems comprised of gyros and accelerometers that provide aircraft attitude (pitch, roll, and heading), position, and velocity information in response to signals resulting from inertial effects on system components.
 Once aligned with a known position, IRUs continuously calculate position and velocity.
 IRU position accuracy decays with time.
 This degradation is known as “drift.”

-INSs combine the components of an IRU with an internal navigation computer.
+- s combine the components of an IRU with an internal navigation computer.
 By programming a series of waypoints, these systems will navigate along a predetermined track.

-AHRSs are electronic devices that provide attitude information to aircraft systems such as weather radar and autopilot, but do not directly compute position information.
+- AHRSs are electronic devices that provide attitude information to aircraft systems such as weather radar and autopilot, but do not directly compute position information.

-Aircraft equipped with slaved compass systems may be susceptible to heading errors caused by exposure to magnetic field disturbances (flux fields) found in materials that are commonly located on the surface or buried under taxiways and ramps.
-These materials generate a magnetic flux field that can be sensed by the aircraft's compass system flux detector or “gate”, which can cause the aircraft's system to align with the material's magnetic field rather than the earth's natural magnetic field.
+- Aircraft equipped with slaved compass systems may be susceptible to heading errors caused by exposure to magnetic field disturbances (flux fields) found in materials that are commonly located on the surface or buried under taxiways and ramps.
+These materials generate a magnetic flux field that can be sensed by the aircraft's compass system flux detector or “gate,” which can cause the aircraft's system to align with the material's magnetic field rather than the earth's natural magnetic field.
 The system's erroneous heading may not self-correct.
 Prior to take off pilots should be aware that a heading misalignment may have occurred during taxi.
 Pilots are encouraged to follow the manufacturer's or other appropriate procedures to correct possible heading misalignment before take off is commenced.

 Doppler Radar is a semiautomatic self-contained dead reckoning navigation system (radar sensor plus computer) which is not continuously dependent on information derived from ground based or external aids.
 The system employs radar signals to detect and measure ground speed and drift angle, using the aircraft compass system as its directional reference.
-Doppler is less accurate than INS, however, and the use of an external reference is required for periodic updates if acceptable position accuracy is to be achieved on long range flights.
+Doppler is less accurate than , however, and the use of an external reference is required for periodic updates if acceptable position accuracy is to be achieved on long range flights.

-System Description.
+- System Description.
 The Global Positioning System is a space-based radio navigation system used to determine precise position anywhere in the world.
 The 24 satellite constellation is designed to ensure at least five satellites are always visible to a user worldwide.
 A minimum of four satellites is necessary for receivers to establish an accurate three-dimensional position.
 The receiver uses data from satellites above the mask angle (the lowest angle above the horizon at which a receiver can use a satellite).
-The Department of Defense (DOD) is responsible for operating the GPS satellite constellation and monitors the GPS satellites to ensure proper operation.
-Each satellite's orbital parameters (ephemeris data) are sent to each satellite for broadcast as part of the data message embedded in the GPS signal.
-The GPS coordinate system is the Cartesian earth-centered, earth-fixed coordinates as specified in the World Geodetic System 1984 (WGS-84).
+The Department of Defense (DoD) is responsible for operating the satellite constellation and monitors the satellites to ensure proper operation.
+Each satellite's orbital parameters (ephemeris data) are sent to each satellite for broadcast as part of the data message embedded in the signal.
+The coordinate system is the Cartesian earth-centered, earth-fixed coordinates as specified in the World Geodetic System 1984 (WGS-84).